shobha-venkatesh/golang-deployment-pipeline/README.md

 A sample Go application is included (see [main.go](main.go)) that acts as a simple webserver.

-When changes are made to the Go application, [AWS CodePipeline](https://aws.amazon.com/codepipeline) will automatically take the changes through the deployment pipeline.
+When changes are made to the Go application, [AWS CodePipeline](https://aws.amazon.com/codepipeline) will automatically take the changes through the deployment pipeline..

 [AWS CodeBuild](https://aws.amazon.com/codebuild) will run all tests, build the application, and then archive successful builds to [Amazon S3](https://aws.amazon.com/s3).